michael-mih/gello_software/README.md

-# WIP GELLO fork for Sapien Simulation and Teleop for Dexmate VEGA
+# GELLO fork for Sapien Simulation and Teleop for Dexmate VEGA

+**This fork is still in development!
+Things might break!**

 <p align="center">
   <img src="imgs/title.png" />